waynee95/zola-theme-hikari/README.md

 # hikari

-:warning: This is still work in progress!
-It's not ready for use yet!

-- [x] Add pagination
-- [ ] Add LaTeX Support for formulas
-- [ ] Add Google Analytics
-- [ ] Add Disqus comments

 > this is a port of the [hikari theme](https://github.com/mx3m/hikari-for-jekyll) for Zola

 Hikari is a simple theme perfect for dev-savvy bloggers.